Vintage360/Quest-Submission/README.md

 What are the 5 Cadence Programming Language Pillars?

 They are:

-Safety and Security
+Safety and Security,
-Clarity
+Clarity,
-Approachability
+Approachability,
-Developer Experience
+Developer Experience and
-Resource Oriented Programming
+Resource Oriented Programming,

 In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful